scholarslab/scholarslab.github.io/collections/_people/sarah-storti.md

 roles:
 - Praxis Fellow, 2011–2012
 ---

-Sarah is a 2011-12 Praxis Fellow, former NINES Fellow, and a PhD candidate in the Department of English.
+Sarah Storti was a 2011-12 Praxis Fellow.